-PRPA's renovation of the historic Atlin Terminal in 2001, relocation of its main offices into the second floor of the building and leasing of the main floor to consumer-oriented tenants played a key role in the development of the Cow Bay commercial area.
+PRPA's renovation of the historic Atlin Terminal in 2001, relocation of its main offices into the second floor of the building and leasing of the main floor to consumeroriented tenants played a key role in the development of the Cow Bay commercial area.
 PRPA also purchased neighbouring properties from the City of Prince Rupert for the purposes of developing complimentary public and visitor-oriented uses in this area.
-Future activity in this area has been identified as critical to the Prince Rupert Vision 2030 plan and will be critical to develop in collaboration with City planning processes.
+Future activity in this area has been identified as critical to the Prince Rupert Vision 2030 plan and will be key to development in collaboration with City planning processes.